 Disability Awards and Lump Sum Benefits

-Our Shrewsbury and Freehold Workers’ Compensation Attorneys Fight for the Best Outcome
+Our New Jersey Workers’ Compensation Attorneys Fight for the Best Outcome

 In many cases, workers’ compensation claims are resolved through a negotiated settlement.
 These settlements can be complicated.
 It’s important to have an experienced workers’ compensation lawyer working on your behalf.
 The experienced attorneys at Shebell & Shebell, LLC fight to help injured workers get the best possible resolution of their claims.
-Our offices are located in Shrewsbury and Freehold.
+Our offices are located in Shrewsbury, Freehold, and Newark.